nnaumenko/metaf/docs/sphinx/api_miscgroup.rst

 			Use :cpp:func:`time()` to obtain the time after which no amendments are scheduled.

+		.. cpp:enumerator:: NEXT:

+			Specifies the time when the next report is scheduled.

+			Use :cpp:func:`time()` to obtain the time when the next report is scheduled.

-		.. cpp:enumerator:: NEXT_REPORT_SCHEDULED
+		.. cpp:enumerator:: NEXT_FORECAST:

-			Specifies the time when the next observation or forecast is scheduled.
+			Specifies the time when the next forecast is scheduled.

 			Use :cpp:func:`time()` to obtain the time when the next report is scheduled.